• Skip to primary navigation

 • Preheat oven to 345°F (175°C).

-• Drain the soaked cashews and transfer to a high-speed blender.
-Add the water and blend on high for 15-20 seconds, or until smooth.
+• Drain the soaked cashews and transfer them to a high-speed blender.
+Add the water and blend on high for 15-20 seconds or until smooth.
 Transfer to a large mixing bowl and set aside.

 • Heat the oil in a large non-stick skillet.
 Once hot, add the minced garlic and sauté for 2-3 minutes.
 Next, add the grated zucchini and season with salt.

 • Transfer the cooked grated zucchini to the cashew cream.
 Add the white vinegar, nutritional yeast, herbs, black pepper, and matcha if using.
-Note: matcha just gives the tart a brighter green color, it's optional and doesn't affect the flavor.
+Note: matcha just gives the tart a brighter green color.
+It's optional and doesn't affect the flavor.
 Stir well to combine the zucchini with the cream and seasonings.
-At this point, you can taste it and adjust saltiness to taste.
+At this point, you can taste it and adjust the saltiness to taste.

-• Unroll your pie crust (or flatten it, if homemade), and press it into a 8-inch pie plate, leaving about 1-inch overhang.
+• Unroll your pie crust (or flatten it, if homemade), and press it into an 8-inch pie plate, leaving about a 1-inch overhang.

 • Let it cool a few minutes before serving warm!
 This tart is also delicious chilled!
 Keep the tart for up to 4 days in the refrigerator and serve cold, or reheat covered with aluminum foil in a 350°F (180°C) pre-heated oven for 20-30 minutes.